tableau/tabcmd/README.md

 > python setup.py test (deprecated)
 > pytest

-- style is enforced with pycodestyle, mostly using default settings. https://www.mankier.com/1/pycodestyle
+- autoformat your code with black (https://pypi.org/project/black/)
-> pycodestyle tabcmd tests
+> black --line-length 120 tabcmd tests [--check]

 - packaging is done with pyinstaller.
 You can only build an executable for the platform you build on.
 > pyinstaller tabcmd.py --clean --noconfirm